 The Amex Platinum card comes with complimentary standard car rental insurance that provides secondary coverage when using your card to reserve and pay for your entire rental car contract.
 You also have the option to purchase premium primary car rental coverage.

-For either coverage to be valid, you must decline the rental car agency’s LDW (low damage waiver) or CDW (collision damage waiver) coverage when renting the vehicle.
+For either coverage to be valid, you must decline the rental car agency’s LDW (loss damage waiver) or CDW (collision damage waiver) coverage when renting the vehicle.

 Here’s an overview of how both of these coverages work: